RhetTbull/osxphotos/README.md

                                   Deleted' folder.
   --update                        Only export new or updated files.
 See notes
                                   below on export and --update.
-  --ignore-signature              When used with --update, ignores file
+  --ignore-signature              When used with '--update', ignores file
                                   signature when updating files.
 This is useful if you have processed or edited exported photos changing the file signature (size & modification date).
-In this case, --update
+In this case, '--update'
                                   would normally re-export the processed files
-                                  but with --ignore-signature, files which exist
+                                  but with '--ignore-signature', files which
-                                  in the export directory will not be re- exported.
+                                  exist in the export directory will not be re- exported.
+If used with '--sidecar', '--ignore-
+                                  signature' has the following behavior: 1) if the metadata (in Photos) that went into the sidecar did not change, the sidecar will not be updated; 2) if the metadata (in Photos) that went into the sidecar did change, a new sidecar is written but a new image file is not; 3) if a sidecar does not exist for the photo, a sidecar will be written whether or not the photo file was written or updated.
   --only-new                      If used with --update, ignores any previously
                                   exported files, even if missing from the export folder and only exports new files that